webfueler/website/src/pages/index.md

-# Joao Santos - Webfueler
+# Joao Santos

 I'm a web developer, passionate by innovation and user experience.
-I have been working in web development for quite a few time now, but last years I have been focused in **front-end development**.
+I have been working in web development since 2005, but last years I have been focused in **front-end development**.

 ![Joao Santos](../assets/joao-santos.jpg)